 Epaphroditus' service was greatly appreciated by Paul (E-4), but Phil.
 2:29 perhaps shows that he may not have been as highly esteemed in his home church as he should have been (B-2).
-Maybe that was in part because he was still young (B-7) and single rather than an elder.
-This is just a guess, however, based on a similar situation regarding Timothy (1 Tim.
-4:12).
+Maybe that was in part because he was still young (B-7) and single rather than an elder, though this is just a guess based on 1 Tim.
+4:12.